jgibbons3/JobTracker/README.md

 The dashboard has a side bar with interactive cards to inform about the upcoming interviews, and other features.

-### The app was build with Django for the backend and React for frontend, with Redux, Route, Typescript, test cases and docker.
+### The app was build with Django for the backend and React for frontend, with Redux, Route, Typescript, RxJs, test cases and docker.

 ## RUN THIS APP WITH: